 NORTH WALES FIRE AND RESCUE AUTHORITY

-4. No objection may however be made unless the auditor has first received written notice of it and of the grounds on which it is to be made.
-At the same time as notice of an objection is sent to the auditor a copy of the notice must be sent to the undersigned at the address given.
+- No objection may be made on behalf of the elector unless the Auditor General has previously received notice in writing of the proposed objection and of the grounds on which objection is made.
+A copy of said notice shall be sent to the undersigned at the given address.

 For details of the Authority's Financial regulations, see the documents below: